sparanoid/almace-scaffolding/_app/_posts/note/2014-06-09-creating-themes.md

 ### Post Modified Time

-This allow you to get the modified time of current post.
+This allows you to get the modified time of the current post.

 Template: